Plane Polarization in Comptonization process : a Monte Carlo study: Polarization measurement along a meridian plane after single scattering

 \section{Polarization measurement along a meridian plane after single scattering}

 We aim to estimate the degree of polarization and angle of polarization for the emergent photons from a given meridian plane after single scattering where unpolarized incident photons lie on any appropriate plane.
-For this we consider a simplistic (without loss of generality) geometry a semi-spherical shell where the incident photon generates at center of the shell and we specify its direction in spherical coordinate by ($\theta_i, \phi_i$), i.e., on $\phi = \phi_i$ meridian plane.
-We are interested to compute the $P$ and $\chi$ for the scattered photon ($\theta_s, \phi_s$), or in general, to compute the $P\ \&\ \chi$ as a function of $\theta_s$ on the meridian plane $\phi = \phi_s$.
+For this we consider a simplistic (without loss of generality) geometry a semi-spherical shell where the incident photon generates at center of the shell and we specify its direction in spherical coordinate by ($\theta_i, \phi_i$), i.e., on meridian $\phi_i$-plane.
+We are interested to compute the $P$ and $\chi$ for the scattered photon ($\theta_s, \phi_s$), or in general, to compute the $P\ \&\ \chi$ as a function of $\theta_s$ on the meridian $\phi_s$-plane.

-Before discussing the general results, we first discuss, for clarity, a few simplistic cases in terms of incident photon direction ($k$), or scattering plane (or $(k \times k')$: the normal direction of scattering plane), or combination of both in the following sections.
-For example, in case I, we fix incident photon direction along the $z-$axis, and set the scattering plane the same as the interested meridian plane.
-In case III, we consider any fixed $k$ direction in a given meridian plane with all possible scattering planes (or any ($k \times k'$) direction), thus it is more general to case I. To measure the angle of polarization one needs a reference direction of ($k \times k'$) for the next scattering, we consider that ($k \times k'$)-next lies on the same scattered meridian plane, and we take its direction as ($\theta_s+\pi/2,\phi_s$).
+Before discussing the general results, we first discuss, for clarity, a few simplistic cases in terms of incident photon direction ($k$), or scattering plane (or $(k \times k')$), or combination of both in the following sections.
+To measure the angle of polarization one needs a reference direction of ($k \times k'$) for the next scattering, we consider that ($k \times k'$)-next lies on the same scattered meridian plane, and we take its direction as ($\theta_s+\pi/2,\phi_s$).
+However, we will first discuss the way of computing the averaged PD and PA of the scattered photons, as we are caring now the orientation of the scattering plane.